|

 The third translation is my own, based on the assumption that hui means stud.
 However, if hui is interpreted as "tassel cord", then the passage would say, "The strings are long, so (you twist the) hui (until the instrument is tuned) for a clear sound."

-The qins in illustrations depicting the Seven Sages, beginning at least as early as the 4th century, clearly show qin studs.8 So by this time the question is not whether the qin had studs, but what they were called.
+The earliest physical evidence for hui are the images of qins in illustrations depicting the Seven Sages, beginning at least as early as the 4th century: these clearly show qin studs.8 So by this time the question is not whether qins had studs, or what they were called, but how many there were, how they were positioned, and how they were actually used.
+Regarding these questions, there is mention of thirteen studs at least as early as the 3rd C. CE,9 but information about their use only seems to begin later.

 Footnotes (Shorthand references are explained on a